-Prescription running sunglasses typically use lenses made of either high grade polycarbonate or Trivex, another composite lens material.
+Prescription cycling sunglasses typically use lenses made of either high grade polycarbonate or Trivex, another composite lens material.
 Both are lightweight and shatterproof and provide excellent clarity.
 Trivex is a slightly better material in terms of clarity, but most people have a hard time telling the difference and both result in excellent lenses in terms of optical quality and impact protection.

 Polarized vs. Non-Polarized Lenses

-Progressive vs. Single Vision
+Progressive vs. Single Vision for Cycling

 How Does Getting "Re-Lensed" at Salt City Optics Work?

 Select your lens options and enter your prescription in the cart page (or send it later).
 We then send you a box with a prepaid shipping label.
 Place your frames in the box and drop them in the mail.
 We will custom make new lenses, fit them back into your frames and send them back to you.
 Simple and easy!
 You save money and get new lenses in frames that you already know you will love.

 How Long Does It Take To Get My Glasses Back?